vincentoleary/My-Resume/README.md

-This is Vincent OLeary's general use CV/résumé.
-It is written in markdown but the source files contain LaTeX commands to control appearance PDF format.
-The PDF format is hosted here and on my website vincentoleary.com.
-My contact information has been redacted.
+This is my comprehensive list of all possible resume components.
+Current resumes are designed in Canva or Word using these components.
+I used to maintain this list in markdown with latex commands then export to PDF with pandoc, but this process broke for me during the macOS and M1 transition.

 ## Education
 ---